TechnoMageKOMT/Programming_Notes/JavaScript/Backend/nodejsAndExpress.md

 ## The GET request: Handling requests and responses

 The get() method is a method that comes with Express to handle incoming requests and responses and it is added just above the listen() method (see above).
+I.e., What must happen when a browser tries to get in touch with our server.

 ```JavaScript
 app.get('/', function(req, res){